klinquist/tf-aws-s3-cf-template/README.md

 * Remove everything from the S3 buckets
 * Run 'terraform destroy' to remove all terraform-managed resources
 * Delete the hosted zone from Route53
-* Delete the github repo
+* Delete the GitHub repo

 ### To-do

-* Use the github terraform provider instead of `gh` cli?
+* Use the GitHub terraform provider instead of `gh` cli?
 Still requires `gh` to be installed and authorized *or* a personal access token to be provided.
 A shell script would still be required to commit files to the repository.
-* Set up the [Github-AWS OIDC connection](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) rather than generating an AWS user w/ access key & secret.
+* Set up the [Github-AWS OIDC connection](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) rather than generating an AWS user w/ access key & secret.
 This would make things more secure.

 ### Pull requests welcome!